 Pain may start off slowly, however may get worse at night, after standing or sitting for longer periods of time, or when you sneeze, cough or laugh.

-Patients who are suffering with sciatica need to be assessed and a treatment plan should be individualized based on their symptoms.
-The diagnosis and the response to the various treatments available will determine the treatment plan options.
-Some times it is through trial and error to figure out the root cause and treat the problem not just the symptoms.
-Because there are many reasons why people suffer from sciatica it may be a combination of treatment options that work best, such as physical therapy and chiropractic treatments combined to help relieve pressure on the sciatic nerve.
-You may also need to alternate heat therapy with ice massage therapy, your chiropractor can assess your symptoms and give their recommended treatment plan for you.
+Patients who are suffering with sciatica need to be assessed and a plan to help should be individualized based on their symptoms.
+The diagnosis and the response to the various options available will determine the plan going forward.
+Some times it is through trial and error to figure out the root cause and help the problem not just the symptoms.
+Because there are many reasons why people suffer from sciatica it may be a combination of options that work best, such as physical therapy and chiropractic combined to help relieve pressure on the sciatic nerve.
+You may also need to alternate heat therapy with ice massage therapy, your chiropractor can assess your symptoms and give their recommended plan for you.

 Why Chiropractic Care?